UN-OCHA/unocha-site/html/modules/custom/unocha_demo_content/README.md

 # UNOCHA Demo Content

-Includes demo content pages, and set the homepage.
+Includes demo content pages, menu items, terms and other supporting entities, and sets the homepage using the UUID.

-To re-create or add default content the easiest is to add the uuid inside `unocha_demo_content.info.yml` and run `drush dcem unocha_demo_content`
+To re-create or add default content, add the UUID inside `unocha_demo_content.info.yml` and run `drush dcem unocha_demo_content`

-To get the uuid you can use:
+To get the UUID you can use:

 ```bash
 drush sqlq "select * from node"